-Damila Option Requir ed Description -i <interface< td="">YesSpecifies a particular IDL interface name.
+Option Requir ed Description -i <interface name&gt;</interface Yes Specifies a particular IDL interface name.
 Only one of the following options may be specified at a particular time: -i, -r, -s, or -poa.
-See "Converting interface names to repository IDs" on page 277 for details on specifying repository IDs.</interface<> Yes Specifies a particular IDL interface name.
-Only one of the following options may be specified at a particular time: -i, -r, -s, or -poa.
-See "Converting interface names to repository IDs" on page 277 for details on specifying repository IDs. -r <repository id=""></repository> Yes Specifies a particular repository id.
-Only one of the following options may be specified at a particular time: -i, -r, -s, or -poa. -s <service name></service Yes Specifies a particular service name.
-Only one of the following options may be specified at a particular time: -i, -r, -s, or -poa. -o <object name></object Yes Specifies a particular object name.
+See "Converting interface names to repository IDs" for details on specifying repository IDs. -r <repository id&gt;</repository Yes Specifies a particular repository id.
+Only one of the following options may be specified at a particular time: -i, -r, -s, or -poa. -s <service name&gt;</service Yes Specifies a particular service name.
+Only one of the following options may be specified at a particular time: -i, -r, -s, or -poa. -o <object name&gt;</object Yes Specifies a particular object name.
 You can use this only if the interface name or repository id is included in the command statement.
 This option is not applicable when a -s or -poa argument is used.

-Option Requir ed Description -poa <poa_name></poa_name> Yes Unregisters the POA registered using oadutil reg - poa <poa_name>.</poa_name> -host <host< td="">NoSpecifies the host name where the OAD is running.</host<> No Specifies the host name where the OAD is running. -verbose No Enables verbose mode, causing messages to be output to stdout. -version No Prints the version of this tool.
+Option Requir ed Description -poa <poa_name></poa_name> Yes Unregisters the POA registered using oadutil reg - poa <poa_name>.</poa_name> -host <host name&gt;</host No Specifies the host name where the OAD is running. -verbose No Enables verbose mode, causing messages to be output to stdout. -version No Prints the version of this tool.